apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default: 1

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default parallelism of the broker load execution plan on a single node.
 If the user to set the parallelism when the broker load is submitted, this parameter will be ignored.

 ### max_broker_concurrency

-Default：10
+Default: 10

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Maximal concurrency of broker scanners.

 ### min_bytes_per_broker_scanner

-Default：67108864L (64M)
+Default: 67108864L (64M)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Minimum bytes that a single broker scanner will read.

 ### catalog_trash_expire_second

-Default：86400L (1day)
+Default: 86400L (1day)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 After dropping database(table/partition), you can recover it by using RECOVER stmt.
 And this specifies the maximal data retention time.
 After time, the data will be deleted permanently.

 ### storage_cooldown_second

-Default：30 * 24 * 3600L  （30day）
+Default: 30 * 24 * 3600L  （30day）

 When create a table(or partition), you can specify its storage medium(HDD or SSD).
 If set to SSD, this specifies the default duration that tablets will stay on SSD.
 After that, tablets will be moved to HDD automatically.
 You can set storage cooldown time in CREATE TABLE stmt.

 ### default_storage_medium

-Default：HDD
+Default: HDD

 When create a table(or partition), you can specify its storage medium(HDD or SSD).
 If not set, this specifies the default medium when creat.

 ### max_backend_down_time_second

-Default：3600  （1hour）
+Default: 3600  （1hour）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 If a backend is down for *max_backend_down_time_second*, a BACKEND_DOWN event will be triggered.

 ### alter_table_timeout_second

-Default：86400   （1day）
+Default: 86400   （1day）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Maximal timeout of ALTER TABLE request.
 Set long enough to fit your table data size.

 ### capacity_used_percent_high_water

-Default：0.75  （75%）
+Default: 0.75  （75%）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 The high water of disk capacity used percent.
 This is used for calculating load score of a backend

 ### clone_distribution_balance_threshold

-Default：0.2
+Default: 0.2

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Balance threshold of num of replicas in Backends.

 ### clone_capacity_balance_threshold

-Default：0.2
+Default: 0.2

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Balance threshold of data size in BE.
       The balance algorithm is: